Programme

 Chair: Gülsah Bardal Karaduman

-- Evaluation of Pre-service Teachers’ Skills in Developing Differentiated Mathematics Lesson Plans, Gülşah Batdal Karaduman, Şeyma Şengil Akar, Savaş Akgül
+- Evaluation of Pre-service Teachers’ Skills in Developing Differentiated Mathematics Lesson Plans, Gülşah Batdal Karaduman, Şeyma Şengil Akar, Savaş Akgül, oral presentation

-- A Systematic Review of differentiated instruction in Mathematics Education, Gülşah Batdal Karaduman, Savaş Akgül, Şeyma Şengil Akar
+- A Systematic Review of differentiated instruction in Mathematics Education, Gülşah Batdal Karaduman, Savaş Akgül, Şeyma Şengil Akar, oral presentation

 - Differentiate Up!
-A Practical, Purposeful Way to Differentiate, Susan Dulong Langley
+A Practical, Purposeful Way to Differentiate, Susan Dulong Langley, workshop

 Parallell sessions, Session 5, Wednesday 09:00-10:30